Tragic Prelude: Rejection of Tragic Prelude

 The Kansas Legislature rejected the mural and refused to hang it in the Capitol as planned.
 Curry left Kansas in disgust, abandoning the rest of his Capitol project, and did not sign this or the other completed work, Kansas Pastoral, because he considered the project incomplete.
 It was hung in the Capitol after his death.
 His planned first-floor rotunda panels never got beyond preliminary sketches.
 Much to the displeasure of some Kansans, and reflecting the views of agronomists at his employer, the Agricultural College of the University of Wisconsin, one panel blamed poor farming practices for the erosion and dust storms of the 1930s.

 Archival material

 A study for the mural is in the Spencer Museum.

 In popular culture

 Tragic Prelude adapted into a modern flyer; Greensboro, NC, 2017.

 The image was used as the album cover of Kansas (1974), the debut album of the rock band Kansas.

 Poster recreations and T-shirts were made every year for the annual "Border War" between the University of Kansas and the University of Missouri.

+Free State Brewery in Lawrence, Kansas has produced John Brown Ale with an image of John Brown on the label that is reminiscent of the mural.